 Addressing Mental Health

-In collaboration with the Deacons, we launched FPCY’s Mental Health Initiative in 2020.
+In collaboration with the Deacons, we launched FPCY’s Mental Health & Wellness Team in 2020.
 Its purpose is to explore the mental health needs of the church and community and develop approaches to strengthen the mental health outreach to our church and neighboring communities.
 For this purpose, we worked in partnership with Pathways to Promise to develop a mental health survey that was taken by members of our congregation in early 2021 to assess attitudes and needs.
 Several other congregations in our area took part in our survey as well.
 The survey results, currently under review, will guide the formation of a plan to enhance our mental health ministry.

 In addition, we sponsor one member who provides weekly counseling services to the men in recovery at St. Christopher’s Inn.

 Meeting Space for Outside Groups.
 We open our doors to several self-help community organizations such as:

 Other Mission Activities